iwanalabs/econagents/docs/source/Tutorial.rst

 Step 1: Start the Game Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you need to start the Prisoner's Dilemma game server.
-The server creates a game instance and handles the communication between agents.
+The server defines the game logic and handles the communication between agents.

 .. code-block:: bash